MATH 6130 (Modern Algebra I)

 in advance.
 If you miss a midterm exam for any acceptable reason (e.g.

-religious obligation, documented illness), that midterm exam score will be
+religious obligation, illness), that midterm exam score will be

 advance, you will score zero on the final or receive an incomplete in the